The dead from the Great Hunger, with no names, lie and are remembered. The Orangemen, for all their pomp, their names are largely forgotten.

 As verse I write in Italic font

-As I left, I blessed by self
+As I left, I blessed myself

 From the rain filled holy water font.